Chorus-ACE/Greatdori/README.md

 ### Workspace

-The initiailzation script below will create a folder `Greatdori` and download all the files needed to build.
+The initiailzation script below will create a folder `Greatdori` and download all the files needed.

 ```sh
 step=1 && mkdir Greatdori && \